 Gravity water filters

-Gravity water filters are easy to use and filter the largest amount of water in the shortest amount of time, so they’re a great choice for large, multi-day river trips.
+Gravity water filters are easy to use and filter the largest amount of water in the shortest amount of time.
+They’re a great choice for large, multi-day river trips.
 You simply fill the reservoir with river water, then hang it from a tree branch and let the water filter into a water jug or bottle.
 This beats pumping water hands down.
-I can’t think of any reason to use a pump filter on a river trip when you could let gravity do the work.
-A few tips for choosing a gravity water filter:

 • Go for the biggest filter you can find so you can fill those five-gallon water jugs as quickly as possible.
 Both the MSR AutoFlow XL Gravity Filter and the Katadyn BeFree Gravity Water Filter have 10-liter versions, the biggest we’ve found.
-Although we haven’t used the Platypus GravityWorks, it has great reviews and includes a secondary clean-water reservoir (although we find it easier to just filter into a 5-gallon container—less water transfer means less spillage).
+Although we haven’t used the Platypus GravityWorks, it has great reviews and includes a secondary clean-water reservoir.
+(Although we find it easier to just filter into a 5-gallon container, as less water transfer means less spillage.)
 The Platypus has a 6-liter reservoir but filters at 2.75 liters per minute.

 • Check the typical water flow and study the filter system so you know how it works.
-The MSR AutoFlow filters about 1.75 liters per minute, and the Katadyn BeFree filters about 2 liters per minute, according to the manufacturers’ information.
+The MSR AutoFlow filters about 1.75 liters per minute, and the Katadyn BeFree filters about 2 liters per minute.
 If you’re not getting that flow, make sure that your filters aren’t spent and you don’t have big chunks of sediment blocking the filter.
 The MSR AutoFlow has a sediment trap at the bottom of the bag, so make sure that is clear.

 • Look for a filter that easily connects to your water container.
 The MSR has a connector that fits onto a wide-mouth water bottle or jug.
 The Katadyn has a small plug that can slide into any sort of container.